thornxyz/pdf-chat/README.md

    ```env
    GOOGLE_API_KEY=your_google_api_key_here
    ```
-3. Ensure the `.env` file is in the same directory as the `main.py` file.
+   > **Note**: The `.env` file is crucial for the application to function correctly.
+Ensure it is in the same directory as the `main.py` file and contains all required environment variables.

 ### Frontend Setup